 The City of Oxnard is within Ventura County, California, located northwest of Los Angeles and southwest of Santa Barbara.
-Oxnard is the largest city in the county with the population of 202,063, according to the United States Census Bureau population estimates in 2020.
+Oxnard is the largest city in the county with the population of 200,415, according to the United States Census Bureau population estimates in 2022.
 The regulations of the United States Department of Housing and Urban Development (HUD) require that an Annual Action Plan (AAP) be submitted for each plan year within an agency's Consolidated Plan.

-The City of Oxnard (City) joined the Ventura County Regional Consolidated Plan (Regional ConPlan) is a five year plan document covering five plan years from 2020-2024.
-The Ventura County Regional Consolidated Plan is a collaborative document between all incorporated cities and the unincorporated areas of Ventura County, California.
-Collaborating in the development of the Regional Consolidated Plan are the Cities of Camarillo, Fillmore, Moorpark, Ojai, Oxnard, Port Hueneme, Santa Paula, San Buenaventura (City of Ventura), Simi Valley, and Thousand Oaks.
-The Regional ConPlan document is to comply with the HUD requirement to submit the City of Oxnard's Annual Action Plan for plan year 2023.
+The City of Oxnard (City) joined the Ventura County Regional Consolidated Plan (Regional ConPlan) for the 2020-2024 ConPlan period.
+The collaborators that developed the Regional Consolidated Plan are the County of Ventura, and the Cities of Camarillo, Fillmore, Moorpark, Ojai, Oxnard, Port Hueneme, Santa Paula, San Buenaventura (City of Ventura), Simi Valley, and Thousand Oaks.
+The Regional ConPlan document is a HUD requirement that provides a needs and gaps analysis of the community to base Annual Action Plan goals and activities on, and to ensure that the targeted populations and geographic areas are being served in accordance to HUD regulations.

-In the Regional ConPlan, the priorities that need to be addressed for community development and housing needs of the City of Oxnard are identified.
 The AAP's annually identify the resources available to address those needs identified in the Regional ConPlan, describe the activities that will be undertaken designed to meet the annual goals and objectives that relate to the identified needs as determined in the Regional ConPlan, describe the geographic areas targeted for assistance, include the Citizen Participation Plan, and set the basis for performance monitoring whereby results are measured as goals accomplished and outcome indicators.

 Goals and objectives of the community needs identified in the Regional ConPlan will be accomplished by activities specified by the City's AAPs.
-With the 2023 AAP, the City will implement activities that continue to strive to derive positive outcomes that were set forth as goals for the Regional ConPlan period, Plan Year 2023.
-The current AAP will cover the period of July 1, 2023 to June 30, 2024 (plan year 2023).
-Herein are described the expected federal, state and local resources, the priorities and specific objectives the City desires to achieve, and the activities that will be undertaken throughout the 2023 plan year.
+With the 2024 AAP, the City will implement activities that continue to strive to derive positive outcomes that were set forth as goals for the Regional ConPlan period, Plan Year 2024.
+The current AAP will cover the period of July 1, 2024 to June 30, 2025 (plan year 2024).
+Herein are described the expected federal, state and local resources, the priorities and specific objectives the City desires to achieve, and the activities that will be undertaken throughout the 2024 plan year.

 In recent years, the City's allocation of entitlement grant funds from HUD has either increased or remained relatively unchanged but this year's allocation slightly decreased.
-The Plan year 2023 allocations are; Community Development Block Grant (CDBG) \$2,213,917 a decrease of 6.4%, HOME Investment Partnerships (HOME), \$768,867 a decrease of 10.1% and Hearth Emergency Solutions Grant (HESG), \$207,883 a decrease of 1.7%.
-Total HUD entitlement grant funds decreased by 7%, to \$3,190,667.
+The Plan year 2024 Estimated allocations are; Community Development Block Grant (CDBG) \$2,213,917 a decrease of 6.4%, HOME Investment Partnerships (HOME), \$768,867 and Hearth Emergency Solutions Grant (HESG), \$207,883.
+Total Estimated HUD entitlement grant funds of \$3,190,667.